Bernardo-MG/cookiecutter-python-library/docs/source/tests.rst

 Projects created from the template come ready to run test suites, which include not only unit tests, but also documentation validation and coverage reports.

- which are
-meant to be run with `tox`_.

-Tests are run through tox.
-Both the setup module and the Travis config file make use of it for this purpose.

-All of these tests are run with the help of nosetests.

 ---
 tox
 ---